d1msk1y/d1msk1y/README.md

 # 👋 Hi, I’m Dima

-I'm a passionate Software Engineer with more than 4 years of hands-on experience.
-Throughout this time, I have delved into diverse projects spanning a wide array of languages and technologies, which equipped me with a profound grasp of low-level programming principles, design patterns, and the art of getting things done in the most efficient and robust ways.
-My skillset leans more into backend development, I love to work on projects that require solid understanding of software achitecture and logical thinking
+I'm a passionate Software Engineer with more than 4 years of hands-on experience, both as a solo developer and as a *first* Software Developer at Lehmann Elektro.
+Throughout this time, I have delved into diverse projects spanning a wide array of languages and technologies, which equipped me with a profound grasp of which equipped me with a profound grasp of low-level programming principles, design patterns, and the art of getting things done in the most efficient and robust ways.
+My skillset and passion lean more into backend development, as I love to work on projects that require solid understanding of software achitecture, fast problem-solving, and logical thinking

 ## 🔧 Skills